Wolfgang Maier: Academic and professional career

-Wolfgang Maier first studied mathematics and economics at the Ludwig Maximilian University of Munich, graduating with diplomas in 1973.
-That same year he started studying medicine, also at the University of Munich.
-In 1980 he received his doctorate in medicine.
-In 1981 he started working at the Psychiatric University Clinic Mainz, first as a clinical scientist and physician, before being promoted to a senior physician.
-In 1990 he qualified as a professor for the medical field of psychiatry.
+Wolfgang Maier first studied mathematics and economics at LMU Munich, graduating with diplomas in 1973.
+That same year he started studying medicine, also at LMU Munich.
+In 1980, he received his doctorate in medicine.
+In 1981, he started working at the Psychiatric University Clinic Mainz, first as a clinical scientist and physician, before being promoted to a senior physician.
+In 1990, he qualified as a professor for the medical field of psychiatry.
 Concurrently, he was invited to major psychiatric research institutions for several scientific projects. (esp.
 Cornell Medical School in New York City and Washington University School of Medicine in St. Louis, Missouri).
 He is a student of the deceased American and Canadian psychiatrists Gerald Klerman and Theodore Reich and of the german Psychopharmacologists Hanns Hippius and Otto Benkert.

-In 1995 he was appointed to the chair of psychiatry and psychotherapy and as the director of the Department of Psychiatry and Psychotherapy at the University of Bonn.
-In 2018 he was given emeritus status.
+In 1995, he was appointed to the chair of psychiatry and psychotherapy and as the director of the Department of Psychiatry and Psychotherapy at the University of Bonn.
+In 2018, he was given emeritus status.
 Ever since he has been the medical director for Research and Education at the Gezeitenhaus Clinic in Bonn.
 In addition, he works as a leading psychiatrist and psychotherapist at the German Neuroscience Center since 2020.

 He used to be a spokesman for the competence networks "Dementia" (since 2005) and "Degenerative Dementia" (since 2007), both promoted by the German Federal Ministry for Education and Research.

-From 2012 to 2014 he was President of the German Society for Psychiatry and Psychotherapy, Psychosomatics and Neurology, Deutsche Gesellschaft für Psychiatrie und Psychotherapie, Psychosomatik und Nervenheilkunde (DGPPN).
-In 2004, 2013 and 2014 he was President of the DGPPN Congresses.
+From 2012 to 2014, he was President of the German Society for Psychiatry and Psychotherapy, Psychosomatics and Neurology, Deutsche Gesellschaft für Psychiatrie und Psychotherapie, Psychosomatik und Nervenheilkunde (DGPPN).
+In 2004, 2013 and 2014, he was President of the DGPPN Congresses.
 Also, in 2000 Maier founded the World Psychiatric Association (WPA)’s section "Genetics in Psychiatry" and the European Psychiatric Association (EPA)’s section "Prevention of Mental Disorders".